-Your baby will also learn more than if he's simply relegated to a playpen or infant seat.
+Your baby will also learn more than if they are simply relegated to a playpen or infant seat.
 "Babies like to be held all the time, especially before they can walk on their own," says Dr. Howard.
 "They can look around, they get to see what the parent's doing, which they find totally fascinating, and that's good for mental development."

-By talking to your baby as you carry him from room to room, you're also laying the groundwork for language development.
+By talking to your baby as you carry them from room to room, you're also laying the groundwork for language development.
 "The talking that parents do helps build an understanding of language," explains Dr. Campbell, who has two children, 12 and 14.
 "A baby who doesn't have good receptive skills isn't going to have good expressive skills."

 Fortunately for your back's sake, babies do still need time on a blanket or floor to practice their motor skills, adds Dr. Howard.
 "But the more secure they feel about your availability (as they're held and nurtured early on), the more comfortable they are on the floor later."

 Myth No. 3: Schedules, the Earlier the Better